Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Introduction

 Our strategy is based on the study of the linearized equation.
 And then, we go back to the fully nonlinear problem.
-This is a standard strategy to develop a Cauchy theory in a close-to-equilibrium regime.
-However, we point out that our study of the nonlinear problem is very tricky.
-Indeed, usually (for example in the case of the non-homogeneous Boltzmann equation for hard spheres in~\cite{GMM*}), the gain induced by the linear part of the equation is enough to directly control the loss due to the nonlinear part of the equation so that the linear part is dominant and thus dictates the dynamics of the equation.
-In our case, it is more difficult because the gain induced by the linear part is not strong enough and it is not possible to conclude using only natural estimates on the Boltzmann collision operator (this fact was for example pointed out by Mouhot and Neumann in~\cite{MN-Nonlinearity}).
-As a consequence, we establish some new very accurate estimates on the Boltzmann collision operator (see Lemma~\ref{lem:nonlinearnonhom}).
-We also have to study very carefully the regularization properties of the semigroup associated to the linearized operator: to this end, we use results by the same authors~\cite{HTT2*} in which the linearized Boltzmann operator is seen as a pseudo-differential operator, following the framework introduced in~\cite{AHL*} by Alexandre, Li and the first author.
-Also, in the spirit of what was done in~\cite{CTW-ARMA} by Carrapatoso, Wu and the third author, we work in Sobolev spaces in which the weights depend on the order of the derivative in the space variable.
-Those key elements allow us to close our estimates and thus, to develop our Cauchy theory in our ``twisted'' Sobolev spaces.
+This is a standard method to develop a Cauchy theory in a close-to-equilibrium regime.
+However, we point out that both studies of the linear and the nonlinear problems are very tricky.

+Usually, for example in the case of the non-homogeneous Boltzmann equation for hard spheres in~\cite{GMM*}, the gain induced by the linear part of the equation is quite easy to understand and directly controls the loss due to the nonlinear part of the equation so that the linear part is dominant and thus dictates the dynamics of the equation.
+In our case, it is more difficult because the gain induced by the linear part is at first sight not strong enough to control the nonlinear loss and it is not possible to conclude using only rough estimates on the Boltzmann collision operator (this fact was for example pointed out by Mouhot and Neumann in~\cite{MN-Nonlinearity}).
+As a consequence: \begin{itemize}[leftmargin=*] \item We establish some new very accurate nonlinear estimates on the Boltzmann collision operator (see Lemma~\ref{lem:nonlinearnonhom}) (notice that in the spirit of what was done in~\cite{CTW-ARMA} by Carrapatoso, Wu and the third author, we work in Sobolev spaces in which the weights depend on the order of the derivative in the space variable).